-Join Bob McGannon for an in-depth discussion in this video Question 7, part of Managing Project Ethics.
+Join Bob McGannon for an in-depth discussion in this video Question 7, part of Project Management Foundations: Ethics.

 - Not only have I seen instances where managers…have said don't call it red,…I've also seen instances where new…and imaginary colors are added up.…Maybe we should call it pink,…because it's not quite red,…but it's a little more than yellow or amber.…So what you're talking about here…is not all that uncommon.…Also, let me just put this truth on the table,…if you have a project that's not doing well…you will get more management attention.…And I think what you've said in your question is true,…the attention that you get is not always useful.…